wp-plugins/eg-attachments/readme.txt

 Then you can go to menu **Settings / EG-Attachments** to set plugin parameters

-This plugin was tested on WordPress 2.6.x, 2.7.x and up to 2.8.4.
+This plugin was tested on WordPress 2.8.4, 2.9.2, and up to 3.0.1.
-About WordPress MU: the plugin is running properly on version 2.8.x Assume that it run also with WordPress MU 2.6 and 2.7.
+About WordPress MU: the plugin is running properly on version 2.8.x and above.

 = Usage =